 Guests in all the Carnival Breeze cabins must put their key in a slot right inside the door to activate the lights.
 The upside of this is that you always know where your key is.
 The downside is that you have to remember to take it out of the slot before closing the door.

 The Carnival Breeze Cloud 9 Spa is a whopping 22,770 square feet and spans two decks forward.
 It certainly has great views from the fitness center!
 The spa features a full range of amenities similar to those found on other large cruise ships or land-based facilities.

 Everyone needs to be exfoliated occasionally, and a Cloud 9 Spa mixologist customizes a body scrub to use in the shower based on an herbal blend selected by the guest.
-(Note: this mixologist is not the same person as the bartender.)

 Medi-spa services are a relatively new trend in spa treatments.
 These non-surgical enhancements target wrinkles and are administered by a physician.
 The ship also has an acupuncturist.

 The fitness center has the latest cardio- and weight-training equipment catering to all fitness levels.
 The fitness center serves as the location for a wide range of instructor-led exercise classes including free classes in stretching, toning, and conditioning.
-The spa also has for-fee classes in yoga and Pilates, spinning, a boot camp, and TRX Rip Trainer, a complete body workout developed by a Navy SEAL that combines resistance, suspension and dynamic training.
+The spa also has for-fee classes in yoga and Pilates, spinning, a boot camp, and TRX Rip Trainer, a complete body workout developed by a Navy SEAL that combines resistance, suspension, and dynamic training.

-A salon with full hair and nail services, men's barber/grooming area and special stations for manicures and pedicures round out Carnival Breeze's spa offerings.
+A salon with full hair and nail services, men's barber/grooming area, and special stations for manicures and pedicures round out Carnival Breeze's spa offerings.